 - Run clean water through the heater for a few minutes, using the same pump arrangement as before.

 - Turn the water and power back on.

 Replace the Heating Element

-Over time, the heating element may wear out.
+If you have an electric tankless water heater, the heating element may wear out over time.
 Replacing it is also easy enough to do yourself.

 - Masking tape

 - Turn off the power at the control panel or breaker box.